All About Coffee!

 This is known as ‘Grind Retention’ With every scoop I was getting some stale grounds from the previous scoop!
 So now my coffee-making ritual includes two extra steps: after grinding, I firmly pat the hopper lid to dislodge grounds still hanging in the conical grinder burrs, then tap the whole grinder onto the bench-top a few times to make sure that ALL the grounds fall out, and there are none hanging in the machine to pollute my next cup of liquid gold.
 Yes, that’s being fussy, but it’s a simple step taking an extra two seconds.
 So I reckon my coffee now tastes a tiny bit fresher...

-January 2020 Flattery gets you EVERYWHERE: Getting ground coffee FLAT in the filter-basket before tamping is called ‘distributing’ and is more important than getting the tamping pressure accurate.
+January 2020 Flattery DOES get good results: Getting ground coffee FLAT in the filter-basket before tamping is called ‘distributing’ and is more important than getting the tamping pressure accurate.
 Most people start with a ‘mound’ of grounds in the basket before tamping, so they end up with a highly-compressed wad in the middle and a less-compressed ring around the outside.
 Water, under pressure, always flows through the lower-pressure zone so that not much flavor gets extracted from the high-pressure zone – which is where most of the grounds are!
 It’s necessary to get the grounds flat, but using no pressure, BEFORE tamping, so that there is an even spread of pressure after tamping.
 You can buy small leveling tools for that purpose, but a few gentle strokes with a finger does the same job.
 Another 2-second brew habit that adds slightly to makling a better cuppa.